forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

 -----------------------------------------------------------------------------------------
 # other works
-**if this is a chore, style, refactor, test, build, ci, revert, PR title does not require review** PR title template: <keyword>:<description of this work>
+**if this is a chore, style, refactor, test, build, ci, revert, this PR title does not require review** PR title template: <keyword>:<description of this work>
 PR body template: